Smokers v Non-Smokers: First match, 1884

 The Smokers began their innings late on the first day.
 By that stage, the pitch had deteriorated and light was poor, making batting more difficult.
 By the end of the day's play forty minutes later, they had lost four wickets and only scored 25 runs.
 They fared better the following morning, but only three batsmen reached double figures—Billy Gunn, 18, Monty Bowden, 29, and Charles Clarke, 20 not out—as they were bowled out for 111 just before the lunch break.
 W. G. Grace was the pick of the bowlers, taking five wickets for 29 runs.
 A first-innings deficit of 139 runs meant that the Smokers were forced to follow on.

 Beginning their second innings after lunch, there was a little improvement for the Smokers, though six of the team were dismissed without reaching double figures.
 Gunn top-scored for his side, remaining 43 not out at the end of the innings, while Charles Thornton and George Giffen both scored quickly, making 27 and 15 respectively.
 Despite these scores, the Smokers only reached 152, leaving the Non-Smokers needing 14 runs to win the match.
 Grace collected three further wickets in this second innings, but he was bettered by Barlow, who took five for 24.
-Although the match was past half past five in the evening with poor light, the decision was made that the match should not continue into the following day, and so the Non-Smokers came out to bat and hit the runs they required, reaching the total shortly after six o'clock.
+Although it was past half past five in the evening with poor light by this time, the decision was made that the match should not continue into the following day, and so the Non-Smokers came out to bat and hit the runs they required, reaching the total shortly after six o'clock.
 The match was played at Lord's in good weather on both days, and was well attended on the first day, with between six and seven thousand spectators at the ground.